inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 These are all R1-2024 (Quesnelia) modules.

-   hier weiter
 ## V. Start the new Frontend
   Stop the old Stripes container:
 ```
   docker stop stripes
   docker rm stripes
 ```
   Start the new stripes container.
   Redirect port 80 from the outside to port 80 of the docker container:
 ```
   cd ~/platform-complete
   sudo su
+  ## systemctl start stripes => das schmeißt zwar Fehlemeldungen, der Container fährt aber hoch.
+  # der Service fährt auf folio-hbz5 nicht hoch, also dann so:
   nohup docker run -d -p 80:80 --name stripes stripes &
 ```

+Repeat these steps for the Stripes containers of any other tenants.

+   docker stop stripes_bthvn
+   docker rm stripes_bthvn
+   cd /usr/folio/platform-complete-bthvn
+   nohup docker run -d -p 90:80 --name stripes_bthvn stripes_bthvn &
+   # systemctl start stripes_bthvn => geht nicht

+Das System wieder ans Netz bringen.
 Clear browser cache.
-Log in to your frontend: E.g., go to http://<YOUR_HOST_NAME>/ in your browser.
+Log in to your frontend: Einloggen auf https://hbz-test.folio.hbz-nrw.de, diku_admin:admin
+                         Einloggen auf https://bthvn-test.folio.hbz-nrw.de, bthvn_admin:LvB2023!

-  - Can you see the Poppy modules in Settings - Installation details ?
+  - Can you see the inew Quesnelia modules in Settings - Installation details ?

   - Do you see the right Okapi version, 5.3.0 ?

   - Does everything look good ?

-Repeat these steps for the Stripes containers of any other tenants.

 It is now possible to access the system via the UI, again.
 However, changes in permission sets and long-running migration jobs still need to be carried out before the system can be used productively.
-You may not see the inventory data, yet.
+You will not see the inventory data, yet, because a re-index needs to be done, first.

+   hier weiter
 ## VI.
 Cleanup

 Clean up.